 When I was at Xavier University of Louisiana, I was able to connect to the campus internet and assisting my peers with their connections.
 I was fortunate to take a few computer information system courses to learn more about the field.
 I realized that I had that special gift in Information Technology.
 In 2005, Hurricane Katrina hit Xavier University of Louisiana and I decided to talk to my mentor about other options.
 My mentor advised that I embarked in taking some Computer Science courses and going into that direction.
 I self-enrolled at DeVry University and decided to take some Computer Information System courses.
 Within a year, I was graduating with my second Bachelor’s Degree in Technical Management with a focus in Computer Information Systems with honors.
 After completion of my second Bachelor’s Degree, I went on and pursed two Master’s Degrees in Information Systems Management and Network Communications Management with a Wireless Concentration from Keller Graduate School of Management with honors in both degrees.

 After completing my degrees, I was advised that in order to become an effective Subject Matter Expert in Information Technology, you need to obtain some valuable certifications.
 Education and Certifications are very critical in the field of Information Technology.
+By having those critical pieces, I was able to obtain the Hands-On Experience needed for the industry.
 I have had roles in Help Desk, Technical Support, Field Engineering, Networking Engineer, and now Network Security/Cybersecurity Engineering.
-By having those critical roles, I was able to obtain the Hands-On Experience needed for the industry.
-I always wanted to engage myself in roles that would serve as a need and benefit for the industry.
-Cybersecurity is a fascinating field and it’s never a dull moment in this industry.
-Cybersecurity is an industry that needs females in the field and needing to make a difference in protecting data and saving people live through integrity.
+I always wanted to engage myself in role that would serve as a need and benefit for the industry.
+Cybersecurity is a fascinating field and it’s never a dull moment in this industry that needs females in the field and needing to make a difference in protecting data and saving people live through integrity.